f1replac3/homelab/README.md

 # Homelab

 This repository documents the architecture, configuration, and automation of my personal homelab.
+I am using this repository as a way to document my steps for future me, as well as organize my plans working forward, as well as learning git.

 ---